GeorgeSchiro/GoPcBackup/README.md

             Set this to the time of day to run the task (eg. 3:00am, 9:30pm, etc).

-        -StartDay=""
+        -StartDays=""

-            Set this to the day of the week to run the task (eg. Monday, Friday, etc).
+            Set this to days of the week to run the task (eg. Monday, Friday, etc).
+            This value may include a comma separated list of days as well as ranges of days.
 Leave this blank and the task will run every day at -StartTime.

+        -TimeoutMinutes=0

+            Set this to a number greater than zero to have the task run to completion and have all output properly logged before proceeding to the next task (ie. -CreateNoWindow will be set and IO redirection will be handled).

         -UnloadOnExit=False